Roosterbear/tips/english.md

 * Must be long gone
 * Why don't you take a little stroll and find out?
 * Can I borrow that shovel?
-* You guys know how to pole vault?
 * Why don't you just back off, string bean?
 * The second we hit the place, we start making some phone calls
 * What's got into ya?